Hunt on for gunman who killed 2 in wave of 7-Eleven holdups - NewsBreak

 The second robbery happened about 45 minutes later in Upland, less than 5 miles (8 kilometers) away from the Ontario store.

-The suspect approached the store clerk with a few items, “some drinks and things,” and brandished a semi-automatic handgun, Kirk said.
+The suspect approached the store clerk with a few items, “some drinks and things,” and brandished a semi-automatic handgun, Upland Sgt.
+Jake Kirk said.
 The man stole the items and about $400 to $500 in cash and fled.
 No shots were fired.

+Surveillance photos, released by Upland and Brea police, show a masked man wearing a black sweatshirt with a hood over his head.
+The sweatshirt had white lettering with green leaves on the front.

+While police in La Habra, Brea and Santa Ana have said they believe they are seeking the same suspect, officials in Ontario, Upland and Riverside have not yet made that determination though they said they were aware of the other crimes at 7-Eleven stores.

-“It doesn’t appear to be any reason that the suspect shot the customer,” Railsback said of the gravely wounded victim.
+“It doesn’t appear to be any reason that the suspect shot the customer,” Railsback said.
 “It sounds like the clerk gave him whatever he asked for.”

 Railsback said criminals typically know that robberies at convenience stores rarely yield large amounts of money, especially during the overnight hours.